 New Long-term incentive scheme 2019-2025

 The share option program entails that executive management, on certain terms, may be granted a right to subscribe for shares in Kitron at NOK 0.10 per share after a vesting period of three years.
-The number of options that are vested for each sub program are linked to development of the market capitalization at Oslo Stock Exchange, adjusted for dividends and share buy-backs.
-For each program to vest fully the market capitalization adjusted for dividends and share buy-backs must increase 50%.
-The program starts to vest at an increase of 20%, and will vest linearly between 20% to 50%.
+The number of options that are vested for each subprogram are linked to the development of the market capitalization at Oslo Stock Exchange, adjusted for dividends and share buy-backs.
+For each program to vest fully the market capitalization adjusted for dividends and share buy-backs must increase by 50%.
+The program starts to vest at an increase of 20% and will vest linearly between 20% to 50%.